 Life insurance offers two main types of insurance — term and permanent.
 Permanent life insurance policies offer a cash value component to build your wealth with lifelong coverage.
 Term policies offer limited coverage, typically up to 30 years, with affordable premiums.

-Most life insurance policies also require a medical exam, whereas burial insurance does not.
 There are also different age requirements for life and burial insurance.
 With a term life insurance policy from Mutual of Omaha, the issue age range is between 18 to 80 years old.
 But other types of life insurance policies require different age limits.

 According to Progressive Casualty Insurance Company, typical qualifying ages for burial insurance is between 50 to 85 years old.
 The age restrictions could vary, depending on which insurance company you choose.